pombredanne/WaveletTrees.jl/README.md

 # Acknowledgements

-The layout with nested cells inspired by the [contourlet toolbox](https://www.mathworks.com/matlabcentral/fileexchange/8837-contourlet-toolbox) for Matlab.
+The layout with nested cells is inspired by the [contourlet toolbox](https://www.mathworks.com/matlabcentral/fileexchange/8837-contourlet-toolbox) for Matlab.